yohannesHL/HDFserver/README.md

 ##Install

 To install simply run:

         python setup.py install

 ## Basic Usage

-First thing first we need to edit DATA_DIR in the configs.py  to the directory where your data stores are located
+First thing first we need to edit DATA_DIR in the configs.py  to the directory where your data stores are located.
+This can achieved in different ways

-Alternatively you can do  :
+Firstly you can use *set_data_dir* method  :

     import HDFserver
 	HDFserver.set_data_dir( directory )

-Lets Now Run the REST server.
+###Lets Now Run the REST server.

     import HDFserver
 	HDFserver.run(port=7000,...)